-Tomorrow’s environmental professionals need to be smart and flexible—creative problem solvers who are prepared to face 21st century environmental challenges.
-That’s why we’ve developed a suite of programs that cultivates a broad literacy in global-change issues.
-Sustainability and Global Change students, working with community partners, address difficult environmental problems through the development and application of real-life measures to protect our natural and social worlds.
+Tomorrow’s environmental professionals need to be smart, flexible, and creative problem solvers who are prepared to face 21st century environmental challenges.
+That’s why we’ve developed a suite of programs that cultivates a broad literacy in global-change issues and encourages growth in new academic areas, like sustainability science.
+Sustainability and Global Change students work with community partners to address difficult environmental problems through the development and application of real-life measures to protect our natural and social worlds.

 - Earth and Environmental Science

 - Sustainable Energy Management

 As a student within the Center for Sustainability and Global Change, you should be prepared to conceptualize, synthesize, crunch numbers, and present your work with a sophisticated understanding of how systems work together.
 What you’ll gain is the confidence to explore new ideas and the courage to act and lead as a responsible global citizen.

 Our academically challenging liberal arts core will also teach you how to think critically, write and speak effectively, reason through problems, and embrace learning as a life-long endeavor.